Self paced online courses

-Agronomy can be broadly defined as the practice and study of field crops for use as human food, animal feed, fibre, oil seed production and some industrial products.
-Agronomic practice refers to field crops such as wheat, and cotton but does not cover vegetable, fruit, forestry and flower crops.
-Examine the biological and physical factors related to crop production, such as crop physiology, plant breeding, pest control, soil science and management, crop rotation and tillage.
-Learn from home about the science of growing crops.
+Agronomy is the growing of field crops for use as human food, animal feed, fibre, oil seed production and some industrial products.
+Agronomy includes crops such as wheat, and cotton but does not cover vegetable, fruit, forestry and flower crops.

-This course is suitable for anyone interested in or currently involved in large or small-scale agronomy or related fields such as soils, seeds, agriculture, post-harvest management and more.
-Students will learn a range of practices, skills and gain knowledge in variety of different crops.
+This online agronomy course is suitable for you if you are interested in or currently involved in large or small-scale agronomy or related fields such as soils, seeds, agriculture, post-harvest management and more.

 - Develop your understanding and confidently describe the nature and scope of agronomic practices within your country and others.

 - Discuss what is grown, where it is grown and the diversity of practices used to grow a wide range of crops.